towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 PsychImaging\('UnrestrictProcessing', window, whichChannel\);
-\- Remove a restriction of the processing area of viewChannel 'whichChannel' of onscreen window 'window' to a previously defined subarea.
+- Remove a restriction of the processing area of viewChannel 'whichChannel' of onscreen window 'window' to a previously defined subarea.
 Can be called anytime during your scripts execution.

 \[overlaywin, overlaywinRect\] = PsychImaging\('GetOverlayWindow', win\);
-\- Will return the handle to the 'overlaywin'dow associated with the given 'win'dow, if any.
+- Will return the handle to the 'overlaywin'dow associated with the given 'win'dow, if any.
 Will abort with an error message if the 'win'dow doesn't have an associated overylay window.
-Currently, only the CRS Bits\+ box in Mono\+\+ mode and the VPixx DataPixx box in M16 mode does support overlays.
+Currently, only the CRS Bits+ box in Mono++ mode and the VPixx DataPixx box in M16 mode does support overlays.
 Other output drivers don't support such a feature.
 See "help BitsPlusPlus" for subfunction 'GetOverlayWindow' for more explanations of the purpose and properties of